 And just a few of our workshop leaders…

-Randy Wilson from Leslie County, Kentucky, is a talented multi-instrumentalist, dance caller and story teller.
+Randy Wilson (Roving Storyteller) from Leslie County, Kentucky, is a talented multi-instrumentalist, dance caller and story teller.
 He is a director of folk arts programs at the Hindman Settlement School and teaches at its Family Folk Week.
 Randy also produces “Kids Radio” a weekly program on WMMT 88.7 FM.
 Randy performed and recorded Heritage on June Appal Records with the late poet James Still.
 In 2003 he appeared at the Smithsonian Folklife Festival in Washington, D.C. and in 2007 at the Festival of American Fiddle Tunes.